-The WTO for the TDGDLF was renewed on 31 May 2012 and expires on 28 August 2015 .In addition, the Part 13 accreditation of the management plans for the fisheries were re-accredited.
-This accreditation allows fishers to interact with endangered, threatened and protected species with fear of prosecution.
+The WTO for the TDGDLF was renewed on 31 May 2012 and expires on 28 August 2015.
+In addition, the Part 13 accreditation of the management plans for the fisheries were re-accredited.
+This accreditation allows fishers to interact with ETPs without fear of prosecution.
 The accreditation carries a condition associated with addressing interactions between the fishery and Australian sea lions.
-The Department is convening an Australian sea lion working group that will consist of Departmental staff from both management and research, as well as industry, the conservation sector and the Department of Environment and Conservation.
-It is intended that the above mentioned working group will identify management measures that address this Part 13 condition and mitigate interaction between the fishery and Australian sea lions.
+The Department has convened an Australian sea lion Working Group (the Working Group) that consists of Departmental staff from both management and research, as well as industry, the conservation sector and the Department of Parks and Wildlife (formerly the Department of Environment and Conservation).

+The Working Group are developing strategies to address the EPBC Act's Part 13 accreditation condition and specifically are identifying management measures that will mitigate interaction between the fishery and Australian sea lions.